top of page

 One thing you can see from the picture above that the count is stitches, and NOT holes per inch because there is always one more hole than there are stitches in an inch, so for the 16 count Aida above there are 16 squares/stitches and 17 holes.

-If you are ever unsure what count a piece of fabric is then put a ruler against your fabric and count how many squares (not holes!) there are per inch.
+If you are ever unsure what count a piece of fabric is then put a ruler against your fabric and count how many squares (not holes!) there are in one inch.

 Why is fabric count important for your cross stitch projects?